Acute Lymphocytic Leukemia

 - Blood tests may be done to count the number of each type of blood cell (RBCs, WBCs, platelets).

 - A bone marrow biopsy is a procedure to take a small amount of bone marrow from the bone in your hip.
-This test helps caregivers find out which type of leukemia you have.
+This test helps healthcare providers find out which type of leukemia you have.

 How is ALL treated?

 Treatment may depend on the results of testing.
 You will get treatment in phases.
-In the first phase, caregivers will give you treatments to make your ALL go into remission.
+In the first phase, healthcare providers will give you treatments to make your ALL go into remission.
 This phase can sometimes take several years.
 Remission means there are no longer any signs of leukemia.
-After you are in remission, you will get the next phase of treatment, called post-remission treatment.
+After you are in remission, you will get postremission treatment.
 The goal of this phase is to kill any hidden leukemia cells and help you stay in remission.
-Treatments may include the following:
+Treatment may include the following:

 - Chemotherapy is used to kill cancer cells.
-Your caregiver may give you 2 or more kinds of chemotherapy.
+Your healthcare provider may give you 2 or more kinds of chemotherapy.